lychan110/metaset/README.md

 **Journal paper:**

 Chan, Y.-C., Ahmed, F., Wang, L., and Chen, W., 2020.
-"METASET: Exploring Shape and Property Spaces for Data-Driven Metamaterials Design.“  _Journal of Mechanical Design._ March 2021; 143(3): 031707.
+"METASET: Exploring Shape and Property Spaces for Data-Driven Metamaterials Design."  _Journal of Mechanical Design._ March 2021; 143(3): 031707.

 - _Note:_ The journal version includes a new, more complex 2D example, and fixes the errata in the conference version.
 - [arXiv version available](https://arxiv.org/abs/2006.02142)